Updated: Monday, Dec. 7, 2020

 Flexible Grading Policy

-The flexible grading policy initiated in the spring will continue through the Fall 2020 semester.
+We will continue to use a flexible grading system through the Fall 2020 semester (effective from Sept.
+8, 2020 through Jan.
+15, 2021.)
 At the conclusion of the semester, faculty will award standard letter grades to students for their work.
 Once standard letter grades are posted, students may choose to keep some or all of those standard grades (A to D-), or they may choose to have some or all of the grades recorded as Pass (P); once changed, P grades are not reversible and students may not request the grade to be reverted back to the standard letter grade.
+P grades do not positively or negatively impact GPA; it has no effect on GPA.

-More information on the flexible grading policy can be found here.
+Please review the full flexible grading policy updates and details, which can be found here.

 Research, Internships, and Clinical Fieldwork